symfony/symfony-docs/components/console/helpers/processhelper.rst

 Process Helper
 ==============

-The Process Helper shows processes as they're running and reports useful information about process status.
+The Process Helper shows processes as they are running and reports useful information about process status.

 To display process details, use the :class:`Symfony\\Component\\Console\\Helper\\ProcessHelper`